rcazzara/seldovia/_people/Berestoff_Anesiem_Jr.md

 cemetery_plot: 24
 source_file: Cemetery Directory
 ---
-**Anesiem Jr   Berestoff** was born in 1910 to Philip and Lubov CHAINYI Berestoff.
+**ANESIEM BERESTOFF, Jr.** was born in 1910 to Philip and Lubov CHAINYI Berestoff.
 He is buried in the Seldovia City Cemetery in Plot #24.